CHURCH OF THE BRETHREN NETWORK

 Have you ever wished that you could go back in time and experience life in a typical Brethren farming community?
 When life was at a much slower pace, without the vibration of noisy over crowded highways, and the word filth referred to something in a barnyard.
 Here is at least one opportunity to discover what simple family life was like during the 1840-1850's, in and around the small farming community of Boston, Indiana.
 For some this will be a chance to discover former ways of more simple living and for others it will be a refreshing trip down memory lane, because of stories that grandparents used to tell.
-Brethren church historian Merle C. Rummel has graciously permitted several chapters of his book, "Four Mile Community" to be placed online, so that people in the modern world may discover what life was like in a more simple time, when people knew almost everyone in town.
+Brethren church historian Merle C. Rummel has graciously permitted several chapters of his book, "Four Mile Community" to be place online, so that people in the modern world may discover what life was like in a more simple time, when people knew almost everyone in town.
 It was truly a time of sheltered existence for many, a time for cultivating a rich heritage of family experiences when the outside world - was still the outside world.

-Written by Merle C. Rummel ~ Published April, 1998 ~ Last Updated, July, 1998 ©
+Written by Merle C. Rummel ~ Published April, 1998 ~ Last Updated, April, 1998 ©

 Merle C. Rummel was born on October 27, 1934, the son of Elder Glenn I. Rummel and Martha (Burns) Rummel, and lived on the home farm near Nappanee, Indiana, until the age of six, when his father accepted a pastorate at the Mineral Creek COB in Leeton Missouri.
 In 1948 the Rummel family moved to the Florence Church of the Brethren, Centreville MI, where Merle graduated from High School, and then attended Manchester College.
 He received an AB degree in Secondary Education; Social Studies/History, Physics, and General Science.
 He was an intercollegiate player of Table Tennis and active in the International Relations Club.